Helio609/chatgpt-api-nest/README.md

 ## Instructions

-1. Direct deployment: Prepare a Postgres database, modify the database configuration in `.env.example`, rename it to `.env`, and start with `npm run build && npm run start:prod`.
+1. Direct deployment: Prepare a Postgres database, modify the database configuration in `.env.example`, rename it to `.env`, and start with `npm && npx prisma db push && npx prisma generate && npm run build && npm run start:prod`.
 2. Docker deployment: Modify the configuration in `docker-compose.yml`.

 ```